 Matus is director for policy and public affairs at Step Up for Students and a former redefinED editor.
 He joined Step Up in 2012 after 20 years in journalism, including eight years as an education reporter with the Tampa Bay Times.

 Mooney is marketing communications manager for Step Up For Students.
 He joined the organization after a career as a sports and features writer for several Florida newspapers, including the Tampa Tribune and the Tampa Bay Times.

-Michael Barrett, associate for education, Florida Conference of Catholic Bishops
+Michael Barrett, Associate for Education for the Florida Conference of Catholic Bishops

-Jonathan Butcher, senior policy analyst, Heritage Foundation’s Center for Education Policy
+Jonathan Butcher, senior policy analyst at the Heritage Foundation’s Center for Education Policy

 John E. Coons, professor of law, emeritus, University of California at Berkeley